aimms/how-to/Articles/511/interaction-principles.rst

 This ensures the canvas delivers a clear and focused display and input of data.

-For more information on buttons, see the chapter on :doc:`interaction-elements`
+For more information on buttons, see the chapter on :doc:`using-buttons`

 Principles about Pages